 Evans Settlers in the United States in the 18th Century

 Evans Settlers in the United States in the 19th Century

 The Evans Family Crest was acquired from the Houseofnames.com archives.
 The Evans Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 12 May 2013 at 19:23.
+This page was last modified on 12 April 2014 at 14:06.

 houseofnames.com is an internet property owned by Swyrich Corporation.